 Where do I get information on racing?

 There is a good deal of information online.
-The racing organization that sanctions the races that follow most of the Penguin Racing School classes at Loudon is called LRRS.
-There is a good deal of information found at www.lrrsracing.com.
-LRRS is a part of the national Championship Cup Series (CCS) program.
+The racing organization that sanctions the races that follow most of the Penguin Racing School classes at Loudon is called NEMRR.
+There is a good deal of information found at www.nemrr.com.
 If you plan to race, the most important thing you can do is to come to the track with your motorcycle all prepared.
-The list of race requirements can be found by clicking here .
+The list of race requirements can be found by clicking here.
 There are service shops that do a basic race prep for your motorcycle for about $150.

 Yes.
-LRRS arguably has the best racer introduction program in the nation.
+NEMRR arguably has the best racer introduction program in the nation.
 Novice (new) racers only race and practice with other new riders.
 You will not get your doors blown off by an Expert racer!
-Your first weekend's entry fees are reduced by 50%, and you are allowed to rent a transponder (used for timing and scoring) instead of having to purchase one right away.
+Your first weekend gets a free entry in the Rookie Race, and you are allowed to rent a transponder (used for timing and scoring) instead of having to purchase one right away.